The 2018 Rolls-Royce Phantom is an exceedingly special car.

-The latest of the “Great Eight” is revealed.
+The latest of the “Great Eight” was recently unveiled in London.

 You can tell when the introduction of a new car is vitally important.
 Rather than wait to stage the unveiling at a major international car show (where the battle for media coverage and customer deposits can be ferocious), a carmaker will organize separate events around the world in order to draw people in.
 But it’s a rare thing indeed for a manufacturer to hold an entire slate of unveilings around the world and then rely on all attendees to remain quiet about what they’ve just seen.